ubc-cpen400a/assignments/assignments/assignment-2.md

 These deadlines will be strictly enforced; we won't be looking at any commits done after this time-stamp.

 * L1A, L1B and L1C - Monday, October 7, 2019 23:59:59 PST

-## Labs are mandatory on the week of assignment submission:

-* If you cannot attend the lab to demo your assignment for any reason, you need to notice Instructors on Piazza ahead of at least 24 hours before the lab section starts.
-Otherwise, you will be recorded as no attendance and will have marks deducted.